 IMPORTANT : READ FIRST

 StreamFlow is under heavy development, the information present here might be wrong (especially the keys needed in the configuration file for StreamFlow).
-Pleas refers to the provided documented examples in trunk/doc/examples/.
+Please read this page but also refer to the provided documented examples in trunk/doc/examples/ to see actual configarution files.
+This page will be updated at the end of the current developpment cycle.
+See also the page Release-notes for information about most recent developpments.
 Please contact us for any question.

 StreamFlow is an extension to the spatially-distributed snow model Alpine3D which allows the user to perform hydrological simulations.
 Both tools run independently, but Alpine3D needs to be configured in such a way that it outputs a set of files which are expected by StreamFlow as input data (see below).
 In case you do not know how to run an Alpine3D simulation, please have a look at the Alpine3D documentation.

 Once the Alpine3D simulation is run, you can either copy the output data to a new folder or directly perform the StreamFlow simulation in the same folder as Alpine3D (StreamFlow was designed so that no conflict occurs).
 Similarly to the other tools of the Alpine3D suite, the behavior of StreamFlow is controlled by a configuration file.
 You can actually use the same one as for Alpine3D, simply adding the keys which are required by StreamFlow (see below).

 Additionally to the output data generated by Alpine3D, StreamFlow requires specific files in order to run properly.
 The latter include the grid delineating the subwatersheds as well as two data files specifying the location and structure of the stream network.
 All these files can be generated by TauDEM, a tool that was designed to extract various hydrological variables from digital elevation models (see below).